For dozens of schools, the first day back after Hurricane Sandy is turning out to be a chilly one.

 One school that still did not have heat by midday, according to the union, was P.S.
 234 in Manhattan.
 Parents rushing to get their children to the school this morning said their principal, Lisa Ripperger, warned them over email to bring extra sweaters and layered clothing to school today.

-“Lisa really handled it well,” she said.
+Pam Kirkbride, whose daughters attend fourth grade and kindergarten at the Tribeca school, said she was not worried about the cold distracting her children or making them uncomfortable.“Lisa really handled it well,” she said.
 “She has communicated just enough information at the right times [since the hurricane].
 Never once did I have to ask about anything.”

 And, Kirkbride added, hopefully, “the school is quite warm inside.”